How to check ADA Sink Clearances

 What are ADA requirements for sinks?

 The Americans with Disabilities Act (ADA) has specific requirements for sinks in public facilities.
-To ensure accessibility for individuals with disabilities.
+To ensure ADA compliance and accessibility for individuals with disabilities.
 These requirements include:

 • Sinks need to have a clear floor space in front of them that is at least 30 inches by 48 inches.
 The sink itself to be no higher than 34 inches above the floor.